 The length of this section belies its importance.
 Contingency planning according to George Steiner is about making “preparations to take specific action when an event or condition not planned for in the formal planning process actually does take place.”
 Say Nolan, Goodstein, and Goodstein, contingency planning is “the single best way to ensure that organization has developed a process for rapidly identifying and then addressing unanticipated or less-likely events – an early warning system.”

 The workaround to dealing with the known and unknown is to construct a four-point compass of key indicators that are vitally important to the success of your organization.
 Obviously, you could go very deep and broad with contingency compasses and that’s not necessary.
 Having just a few is all that’s necessary.
-Perhaps one for the external environment, one for total revenue and another for total expenses might be enough.
+Perhaps one for the external environment, one for total revenue, and another for total expenses might be enough.

-You might also consider using some of the tools from the section on risk.
-You could also develop compasses for any of your critically important departments or any of your strategies.
+You might also consider using some of the tools from the section on risk in the Great Strategies process.
+You could develop compasses for any of your critically important departments or any of your strategies.

 Once you have clarified these compasses, set trigger points for each of them - lines in the sand so to speak - and actions you will take if the line is crossed.
 These contingency plans should not be overly complicated, but should have enough structure to guide the first responders you deemed accountable for tracking each of the indicators.